Asterodermidae: Taxonomic history

 Well-preserved holomorphic ray fossils have been known from Late Jurassic Lagerstätte deposits throughout Europe since the mid-19th century, characterized by their complete, articulated preservation including soft tissue outlines.
 Asterodermus, Spathobatis, and Belemnobatis were named in 1836, 1849, and 1852, respectively.
 In 1850, Charles Lucien Bonaparte first mentioned the clade Asterodermini (with Asterodermus as the type genus).
 As such, the family-level name Asterodermidae is also attributed to Bonaparte.
 An 1888 publication by Wilhelm Dames is the first known mention of the family Spathobatidae, albeit without a formal diagnosis or description.
 While this would not be accepted by the modern guidelines of the International Code of Zoological Nomenclature, the establishment of the name before 1999 allows for its use.
 This publication went largely unnoticed until 2024, so researchers in the early 21st century falsely attributed the clade's authorship to Underwood, 2006.

 Kimmerobatis, an additional genus, was described in 2019.
-A thorough review of Jurassic batomorphs in 2024 allowed researchers to reidentify several specimens previously categorized as a large Spathobatis morphotype as belong to the new genus Aellopobatis.
+A thorough review of Jurassic batomorphs in 2024 allowed researchers to reidentify several specimens previously categorized as a large Spathobatis morphotype as belonging to the new genus Aellopobatis.
 Apolithabatis was named based on a single well-preserved specimen the following year, with the order Apolithabatiformes erected with this as the type genus.
 The common name "spinorays" was proposed for apolithibatiforms, referencing their unique dorsal fin spines.
-The name is also an allusion "rhinorays", the common name of rhinopristiforms, the clade asterodermids were originally assigned to.
+The name is also an allusion to "rhinorays", the common name of rhinopristiforms, which is the clade asterodermids were originally assigned to.

 While the family name Spathobatidae was used in reference to these taxa for several years, a 2025 nomenclatural comment noted the priority of the name Asterodermidae, indicating it should be used instead.